 In 1964, a small group of people met in the tiny fishing and boat-building village of Southwest Harbor to discuss a big idea: How to create a youth program for the towns of Southwest Harbor and Tremont.
 What was needed, they believed, was a community center where kids could come to hang out, play games and interact in a safe environment.
 It was not an overnight success.
 There was no building available.
 There was no money.
 There were no volunteers.
 And, there were two towns with different agendas.
 Yet, there was a burning desire to do “something for the kids.”

 After a few false starts, things began to percolate.
 Funding was raised by knocking on doors, sending letters to summer residents and generating a 90% response.
 Housewives, lobstermen, students, digging deep into shallow pockets, came up with small amounts.
-Then, an anonymous contribution arrived from a person of great vision and the impossible became a reality; a building and year-round programs.
+Then in 1965 an anonymous contribution arrived from a person of great vision and the impossible became a reality; a building and year-round programs.

 Currently, the Harbor House complex includes two buildings — one on Main Street and our new facility on Herrick Road that houses the Children’s Center and the Health and Fitness center.